manistra/Colors/README.md

 # Colors

-Created as part of a an interview process.
+Small web-app created as part of a an interview process.
 Check it out [here](https://elegant-tereshkova-7bed98.netlify.app/).